Online security for accountants and bookkeepers

 Step #No 3 – PC Audit:

-With windows 10 you can rest assured that all the updates are install correctly and automatically and the right level of Online security is met, but just to make sure you can use a small application that tests your overall level of security: Belarc Advisor – it will audit your PC and tell you what is the vulnerability of your system.
+With Windows 10 you can rest assured that all the updates are installed correctly and automatically and the right level of Online security is met, but just to make sure you can use a small application that tests your overall level of security: Belarc Advisor – it will audit your PC and tell you what is the vulnerability of your system.